 You bring something unique to the table

-All we need is to be passionate about something important; something bigger than ourselves.
-And it’s that commitment to a worthwhile cause that changes the world.” ― Steve Goodier
+All we need is to be passionate about something important, something bigger than ourselves.
+And it’s that commitment to a worthwhile cause that changes the world.” ― Steve Goodier.

-Each person has a unique set of gifts and talents, and the cause close to your heart might just require yours.
+Each person has unique gifts and talents, and the cause close to your heart might just require yours.

 You might team up with a group of people that have everything planned out but need a “face.”

-That impact and use of your skills feeds the soul and makes life feel like there is something more than the daily grind.
+That impact and use of your skills feed the soul and make life feel like there is something more than the daily grind.

-Your self-confidence will grow
+Your self-confidence will grow.

-“You may not know my reasons, but you can assume I have them and be kind.” ― Richelle E. Goodrich
+“You may not know my reasons, but you can assume I have them and be kind.” ― Richelle E. Goodrich.

 Flexing the muscles of those skills and seeing your impact on something that matters to you will help build your self-confidence.

 Being strong enough to have your individual beliefs and fight for them in the face of opposition can also boost your self-confidence.

 Cultivating the ability to form your own opinions and fight things that matter to you also increases your self-awareness.